 Singapore shares fall at Friday's open; STI down 0.4%

-The most active counter by volume was newly-listed Nanofilm, which held steady at S$2.80 with 48.8 million shares changing hands.
+The most active counter by volume was Jiutian Chemical, which held steady at 11.8 Singapore cents with 29.3 million shares traded.

-Other heavily traded securities included Singtel which fell 1 per cent or S$0.02 to S$2.02 with 8.3 million shares traded and Sembcorp Marine, which dropped 0.8 per cent or 0.1 Singapore cent to 12.2 cents.
+Other heavily traded securities included Sembcorp Marine, which fell 0.8 per cent or 0.1 Singapore cent to 12.4 cents, with 4.8 million shares traded, as well as UG Healthcare, which rose 2 per cent or S$0.02 to S$1 with 3.3 million shares traded.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg